librien/wavesurfer-player.js/README.md

 # wavesurfer-player.js
-An HTML5 / Bootstrap / Javascript and jQuery audio player and playlist using https://wavesurfer-js.org waveform visualization.
+Wavesurfer-player.js is an HTML5 / Javascript audio player and playlist using https://wavesurfer-js.org waveform visualization.

 # Visit https://kmodoio.github.io/wavesurfer-player.js/ for a demo

+# Instructions
+- TBD